TracyCuiq/Steganographic-Passport/README.md

 # Steganographic Passport

-This repository is the official implementation of CVPR 2024 paper "[Steganographic Passport: An Owner and User Verifiable Credential for Deep Model IP Protection Without Retraining](https://arxiv.org/pdf/2404.02889)"
+This repository contains the official implementation of CVPR 2024 paper "[Steganographic Passport: An Owner and User Verifiable Credential for Deep Model IP Protection Without Retraining](https://arxiv.org/pdf/2404.02889)"
 Authors: [Qi Cui](https://tracycuiq.github.io/), Ruohan Meng, Chaohui Xu, Chip-Hong Chang

 ## Introduction

-Steganographic Passport uses an invertible steganographic network ([ISN](https://openaccess.thecvf.com/content/CVPR2021/papers/Lu_Large-Capacity_Image_Steganography_Based_on_Invertible_Neural_Networks_CVPR_2021_paper.pdf)) to decouple license-to-use from ownership verification by hiding the user’s identity images into the owner-side passport and recovering them from their respective user-side passports.
+Steganographic Passport uses an invertible steganographic network to decouple license-to-use from ownership verification by hiding the user’s identity images into the owner-side passport and recovering them from their respective user-side passports.
 An irreversible and collision-resistant hash function is used to avoid exposing the owner-side passport from the derived user-side passports and increase the uniqueness of the model signature.
 To safeguard both the passport and model’s weights against advanced ambiguity attacks, an activation-level obfuscation is proposed for the verification branch of the owner’s model.
 By jointly training the verification and deployment branches, their weights become tightly coupled.
 The proposed method supports agile licensing of deep models by providing a strong ownership proof and license accountability without requiring a separate model retraining for the admission of every new user.